JuliaLang/julia/doc/src/manual/modules.md

 Also, some modules don't export names at all.
 This is usually done if they use common words, such as `derivative`, in their API, which could easily clash with the export lists of other modules.
 We will see how to manage name clashes below.

+To mark a name as public without exporting it into the namespace of folks who call `using NiceStuff`, one can use `public` instead of `export`.
+This marks the public name(s) as part of the public API, but does not have any namespace implications.

 ### Standalone `using` and `import`